Tomev/qcflow/docs/source/model/models-from-code.rst

 Additional Resources
 --------------------
-For additional related context topics that can enhance your understanding of MLflow's "Models From Code" feature, consider exploring the following sections in the MLflow documentation:
+For additional related context topics that can enhance your understanding of QCFlow's "Models From Code" feature, consider exploring the following sections in the QCFlow documentation:

 - `Model API Documentation <../models.html#model-api>`_
-- `Managing Dependencies in MLflow Models <../model/dependencies.html>`_
+- `Managing Dependencies in QCFlow Models <../model/dependencies.html>`_